 Find out more about what to expect from a career as a dog groomer by visiting our Ultimate Guide to a Career in Dog Grooming.

-Typical duration: a minimum of 12 months training (6 hours per week must be spent studying off the job)
+Typical duration: a minimum of 12 months training (at least six hours per week must be spent undertaking off-the-job training)

 Attendance: No college attendance required.
 However, you will need to be available for one afternoon of online virtual learning per week, this will be discussed and confirmed at interview.
 Please note you will be assessed at your place of work by an external assessor.

 Start dates: Start anytime